 - Click “Save.”

-Once the annotation is saved, you’ll see a small icon on the timeline, which allows you to see that there is a note attached to the date.
+Once the annotation is saved, you’ll see a small icon on the timeline, which allows you to see a note attached to the date.

 When to Use Annotations